Aleph-Alpha/pharia-kernel-sdk-py/docs/source/04-how_to.md

 ### Requesting a Stream

 To request a chat completion as a stream, you can use the [csi.chat_stream](https://pharia-skill.readthedocs.io/en/latest/references.html#pharia_skill.Csi.chat_stream) context manager.
-It returns a `ChatStreamResponse`, which provides a `stream` method you can iterate over:
+It returns a [ChatStreamResponse](https://pharia-skill.readthedocs.io/en/latest/references.html#pharia_skill.ChatStreamResponse), which provides a `stream` method you can iterate over:

 ```python
 params = ChatParams()